Jaime Fonalledas

-Jaime Fonalledas (born 1946) is the President and CEO of Empresas Fonalledas Inc., which owns Plaza Las Américas, the largest shopping mall in the Caribbean and one of the top retail and entertainment venues in the world.
+Jaime Fonalledas (born 1946) is a Puerto Rican businessman who is the current president and CEO of Empresas Fonalledas Inc., which owns Plaza Las Américas, the largest shopping mall in the Caribbean.
 Empresas Fonalledas Inc., also has holdings in dairy cattle operations, milk processing plants, non-dairy food industries, plastics manufacturing, real estate ventures, and banking operations.
 Employing more than 9,000 people in total, Empresas Fonalledas companies include Plaza del Caribe, Tres Monjitas, Vaqueria Tres Monjitas, Ganaderia Tres Monjitas, Baristas del Caribe -local operators of Starbucks Puerto Rico- and franchise Soft & Creamy.

 Early years

 Fonalledas was born in San Juan, Puerto Rico into one of the island's wealthiest families.
 There he received his early education at Catholic schools in Hato Rey and Rio Piedras.
-In 1966, he graduated magna cum laude from the Interamerican University of Puerto Rico and earned a degree in Economics.
-Fonalledas pursued his law degree at the University of Puerto Rico School of Law and was admitted to the Puerto Rico Bar in 1971.
+In 1966, he graduated magna cum laude from the Interamerican University of Puerto Rico and earned a degree in economics.
+Fonalledas pursued his J.D. degree at the University of Puerto Rico School of Law and was admitted to the Puerto Rico Bar in 1971.
 He joined his family's business enterprises "Empresas Fonalledas", a business which has its origins in the early part of the 20th century.